SysKitTeam/docs-point/governance-and-automation/lifecycle-management/enable-lifecycle-management.md

 When done with the selection, save your changes.

+## Next Steps

 Now that everything is defined, the Lifecycle Management will start automatically.

 To learn all about Lifecycle Management in SysKit Point, visit the [following article](lifecycle-management.md).